Therapist Near Me in Washington, D.C. · Dupont Circle Since 2003

 Therapists in Washington DC use various evidence-based approaches—Cognitive Behavioral Therapy, Dialectical Behavior Therapy, EMDR, psychodynamic therapy—depending on your needs.
 What matters most is finding the right therapist: someone whose expertise matches your concerns and with whom you feel comfortable being honest.

-Find a Therapist in Washington DC
+Mental Health Care in Washington DC

 Cost of Therapy and Using Insurance